Lavaei/AdvanceRegex/README.md

-# SharpRegex
+# sharp-regex

-This class gets all matches, with start and end position, within the string, for a given regexp.
+This class gets all matches, with start and end position, within the string, for a given regex.

 From high level the source code is: